 Kompotoi: The mobile toilet rethought and implemented

-Conventional toilets require 6 to 9 litres per flush.
-This corresponds to an average of 41 litres per day and a full 15,000 litres per year.
+Conventional toilets require 6 to 9 liters per flush.
+This corresponds to an average of 41 liters per day and a full 15,000 liters per year.
 However, clean water is also a scarce resource in Switzerland at times.
-In recent years, there have been crop failures in agriculture, low water levels in lakes and other water bodies, fish kills and scarce drinking water in some communities, among other things, due to water shortages.
-Furthermore, the “used water” must be cleaned and recycled in a costly and energy-intensive manner.
-But not only that.
-In what Kompotoi calls “human output”, valuable nutrients are present that are lost through the conventional process.
-Instead of using this local fertilizer, it is produced in an energy-intensive way and imported.
-Furthermore, a costly infrastructure is needed to maintain this system.
-A luxury we can afford in Switzerland.
-But is there no other solution?
+In recent years, water shortages have led to crop failures in agriculture, low water levels in lakes and other bodies of water, fish kills and scarce drinking water in some communities.

-Which approach did Kompotoi choose?
+What approach did Kompotoi choose?

 What are the challenges?